(This is part five of a story about an ultramarathon-runner who bets his legs that he can beat a horse in a 100-mile race.)

 “He didn’t want the jockey-juice?” asked his best jockey.

-“No.” Alphonse gave the syringe to his jockey, who waited in a wheelchair.
+“No.” Alphonse gave the syringe to his jockey, who waited in her wheelchair.
 “He still thinks it’s abominable.”

 Alphonse shrugged.
 “Some loser.”